shomeier/NemakiWareWiki/Maintenance(Log).md

 # Repository
 ## Default logger
 ### Highly configurable
-You can configure the properties in the ordinary way.
+You can configure the log properties in the ordinary way.
 See [this link](https://github.com/aegif/NemakiWare/wiki/Configuration%28Repository%29:-Property).

 Log properties are found in the log section in [nemakiware.properties](https://github.com/aegif/NemakiWare/blob/master/core/src/main/webapp/WEB-INF/classes/nemakiware.properties).